 2. Remember that B2C Tech Drives B2B Buyer Expectations

-If Amazon knows what I want to buy, and Netflix know what I want to watch, you should know what my business needs.
+If Amazon knows what I want to buy, and Netflix knows what I want to watch, you should know what my business needs.

 B2B buyers expect sellers to know their business before you start talking.

-But we need our B2B sales reps closing business.
-If they’re messing around building lists of prospects and doing their own research, they’re not selling.
+But we need our B2B sales reps to close business.
+If they’re messing around building lists of prospects and doing their research, they’re not selling.

 And we need sales reps out there selling.

-So everyone’s talking about alignment as way of banding together to rise to the occassion.
+So everyone’s talking about alignment as a way of banding together to rise to the occasion.

-He need to shuffle the org chart and reassess how sales, marketing and customer success collaborate, so they’re all on the same team.
+He needs to shuffle the org chart and reassess how sales, marketing, and customer success collaborate so they’re all on the same team.

 3. Putting an Alignment Strategy into Practice